NiKrause/pleblib-svelte/README.md

 It might be replaced with better version at some point.
 It can serve as a first demo on how to use Plebbit-JS within Svelte!

 At the time of writing, a plebbit node (Plebbit-Cli) is necessary for plebbit-js to connect via websocket.
 Current version of plebbit-js might work in a local-first way with integrated [Helia (IPFS node)](https://github.com/ipfs/helia) running in the browser.
+This is still untested!

 ## Installation
 1. Create a new Svelte project and install a pleblib-svelte package